Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Related Works

-Recently, the effectiveness of QoS-differentiated pricing has been validated in the field of cloud computing by a preliminary experimental work \cite{Sandholm15}: whenever jobs of different users are submitted, the cloud provider specifies two completion times for each job based its current load and compute the corresponding prices; the later a job is completed, the cheaper the price is.
-The experimental results show that such a pricing system can yields 40\% improvement over the standard fixed pricing scheme.
-However, the pricing scheme in \cite{Sandholm15} is more cloud-centric and it is not designed to satisfy per user QoS requirements.In other words, if there are not enough servers available, the cloud provider has to announce large job completion times to all users, despite of the fact that they may be even latency-critical with the need to be completed immediately.
+Beyond spot pricing, in the recent literature, analytical models are also proposed to study the viability of cloud brokerage services under usage-based pricing~\cite{Zheng16a}.
+In our work, similar job queuing and user's utility models are used.
+However, we consider the case where multiple service level agreements (SLAs) are offered to users whereas in \cite{Zheng16a} a single SLA is assumed.
+As a consequence, in our framework, new combined problems of pricing and capacity planning arise.
+In addition, the QoS-differentiated posted pricing is tested under three analytical policies, whereas in \cite{Zheng16a} only the Random policy is considered.

-Finally, it appears preferrable to offer users a pre-defined set of QoS requirements, including a wide range of completion times.
-Then, a user can choose a QoS requirement that fits best her needs, and the cloud provider, in turn, has to ensure that the user's jobs are completed satisfying her QoS requirements.
+\textbf{Preliminary Measurement of QoS-Differentiated Pricing.} Recently, the effectiveness of QoS-differentiated posted pricing has been validated via an experimental deployment \cite{Sandholm15}.
+The CSP, based on the current load, can specify two completion times per submitted job.
+The corresponding prices are determined accordingly, where the later a job is completed, the cheaper the price.
+The experimental results show that such a pricing system can yield 40\% improvement over the standard fixed pricing scheme.
+However, the pricing scheme in \cite{Sandholm15} is cloud-centric and not designed to satisfy per user QoS requirements.
+In other words, when the available servers are not enough, the CSP is forced to announce large job completion times to all users.
+This happens even though some of their jobs may be latency-critical.
+The latter observation suggests instead to consider a pre-defined set of QoS requirements, including a wide range of completion times.
+Then, a user can choose a QoS requirement that fits best its need, and the CSP, in turn, has to ensure that the user's jobs are completed satisfying the intended QoS requirements.